shydl3/strix/articles/US_drone_guide_1.md

 # FAA原文

-The rule for operating unmanned aircraft systems (UAS) or drones under 55 pounds (24.94 kg) in the National Airspace System (NAS) is [14 CFR Part 107 (referred to as the Small UAS Rule)](https://www.faa.gov/uas/commercial_operators).
+The rule for operating unmanned aircraft systems (UAS) or drones under 0.55 pounds (249g) in the National Airspace System (NAS) is [14 CFR Part 107 (referred to as the Small UAS Rule)](https://www.faa.gov/uas/commercial_operators).
 However, if you want to fly a drone for purely recreational purposes, there is a limited statutory exception ("carve out") that provides a basic set of requirements.